CosmicMind/Material/README.md

 ## About Material 2

 The first version of Material was to bring Material Design to iOS.
 We considered that a great starting point, but not the entire story.
 Material 2 is the next chapter, which goes deeper into iOS with refined APIs that simplify Architecture, Photo Library, Reminders, Photo & Video, and much more.
-In addition to Material Design, we love Apple's flat UI, so we made it possible to accomplish both UI styles with ease.
+In addition to Material Design, we love Apple’s flat UI.
+Having this in mind, we made it possible to accomplish both UI styles with ease.

 ## Our Mission

 CosmicMind is setting out to build a seamless application platform, and Material is a major part of this effort.
 Material is the UI to our platform and will continue to advance itself through our growing community and project maintainers.
-We believe Material has a bright future that we are excited to share openly with everyone.
+We believe Material has a bright future and we are excited to openly share it with everyone.

 ## Features